Alison Baker (writer)

-Alison Baker (born 1953 in Lancaster, Pennsylvania) is an American short story writer.
+Alison Baker (born 1953 in Lancaster, Pennsylvania) is an American writer of short stories and essays.

 Life

-She graduated from Reed College and Indiana University with a MLS.
+She graduated from Reed College and Indiana University with a Master of Library Science.
 She worked as a medical librarian and a library activist.

 Her work has appeared in Shenandoah, the Atlantic Monthly, Story, Alaska Quarterly Review, Orion Nature Quarterly, the Washington Post, Witness, ZYZZYVA.

+She has written and recorded personal essays and commentaries for Jefferson Public Radio in Ashland, Oregon, and Outermost Community Radio in Provincetown, Massachusetts.

-She was a Ragdale Foundation resident and a Fellow at Virginia Center for the Creative Arts.
+She was a Ragdale Foundation resident, a Fellow at Virginia Center for the Creative Arts, and a Fellow at the Norman Mailer Writers Center.